Expl0dingCat/Ame/README.md

 For a more advanced example, see `server.py`.

 ## The meaning behind "Ame" 💧
-The name "Ame" originates from the Japanese word "あめ" (pronounced ah-meh), which translates to "rain" in English.
+The name "Ame" originates from the Japanese word "雨" (pronounced ah-meh), which translates to "rain" in English.
 Like rain, Ame represents a refreshing and nourishing presence in your digital life.
 Just as raindrops bring life to the earth, Ame breathes life into your digital environment, providing support and efficiency.

 By choosing the name Ame, I aim to embody the qualities of adaptability, and revitalization, that rain symbolizes.
 I hope that Ame can be the reliable companion that brings a refreshing experience to your daily digital interactions.